viamrobotics/docs/docs/getting-started/installation.md

 linkTitle: "Raspberry Pi Setup"
 weight: 15
 type: "docs"
-description: "A guide to imaging a Pi, installing viam-server and syncing the Pi with the Viam App [https://app.viam.com](https://app.viam.com) (using Raspberry Pi Imager v1.7.2)."
+description: "A guide to imaging a Pi, installing viam-server and syncing the Pi with the Viam app [https://app.viam.com](https://app.viam.com) (using Raspberry Pi Imager v1.7.2)."
 ---

 ## Prerequisites